 While a professional photographer will undoubtedly produce the best results, you can still get great product photos with a smartphone camera.

 Your goal is high-quality images, whether you use a smartphone or a professional camera.
-Getting the right camera angles and close-up shots can be accomplished with a smartphone camera and a few post edits.
+Getting the right camera angles and close-up shots can be accomplished with a smartphone camera and a few post-edits.
+And you may also visit the Backlightblog website, which offers valuable pointers to help you master photography on a smartphone.

 Deciding on the camera settings to use will depend on whether you’re shooting food photography, product photography, or still life photography.
 For example, if you’re shooting food photos, the recommendation is to use an ISO of 400 or less to get the best results.